zenstruck/foundry/docs/index.rst

  - you only want to calculate once (i.e. creating an entity from another factory to pass as a value into multiple other factories)

 You can wrap the value in a ``LazyValue`` which ensures the value is only calculated when/if it's needed.
 Additionally, the LazyValue can be `memoized <https://en.wikipedia.org/wiki/Memoization>`_ so that it is only calculated once.

     .. code-block:: php

         use Zenstruck\Foundry\Attributes\LazyValue;
-        use function Zenstruck\Foundry\lazy;
-        use function Zenstruck\Foundry\memoize;

         class TaskFactory extends ModelFactory
         {